Irene-Bean/Irene-bean.github.io/README.md

             <!-- Section 2: Application Channels (Data-Grounded) -->
             <section class="col-span-1">
                 <div class="card h-full">
-                    <h3 class="text-xl font-bold text-gray-800 mb-2 border-l-4 border-yellow-500 pl-3">81% of ezCatering candidates report applying online.</h3>
+                    <h3 class="text-xl font-bold text-gray-800 mb-2 border-l-4 border-yellow-500 pl-3">81% of ezCater candidates report applying online.</h3>
                     <p class="text-gray-600 mb-6">
-                        This number shows that ezCatering's online presence is undeniable.
-I would be curious to know the candidate journey into the application; whether they are redirected from a job board or applying directly n ezCatering's website.
+                        This number shows that ezCater's online presence is undeniable.
+I would be curious to know the candidate journey into the application; whether they are redirected from a job board or applying directly n ezCater's website.
 There may also be an opportunity to scale employee referral programs.
                     </p>
                     <div class="chart-container">
                         <canvas id="channelsChart"></canvas>